naturalis/nbclassify/nbclassify/docs/scripts.rst

 As the script downloads the images from Flickr, it will also save image metadata to a file, by default a file named ``.meta.db`` in the target directory.
-This database file is used by the downstream scripts (:ref:`nbc-trainer` and :ref:`nbc-classify`) to locate the Flickr harvested images and their corresponding classifications.
+This database file is used by the downstream scripts (:ref:`nbc-trainer` and :ref:`nbc-classify`) to locate images and their corresponding classifications.

 Example usage::

     $ nbc-harvest-images -v 123456789@A12 harvest \
     > --page 1 --per-page 500 images/orchids/

 .. _nbc-trainer: